addy-ai/langdrive/docs/gettingStarted.md

 Now lets show how to query data from one of those third-party services we configured earlier.

-Within the `train` entry, setting a `service` and `query` will do the trick.
-Set a data-connector as the `service` and one of its methods (and its args) as the `query` value.
-This will require exploring class documentation.
+Setting a `service` and `query` within the `train` entry will do this.
+To begin, set the name of a data-connector as the `service` and one of its methods (and its args) as the `query` value.
+Users are encouraged to explore the service documentation to find available methods and the parameters they take.
+Once the service, method, and parameters are known - you may set them like so:

 langdrive.yaml
 ```